Who are the Amish, and what are their beliefs?

 There is much for which the Amish are to be commended.
 The powerful example of unconditional forgiveness the Amish showed after the 2006 Amish school shooting was a demonstration of the love and grace of God.
 The Amish are kind, respectful, hard-working, and God-loving people.
 At the same time, the legalism and works-based faith that is evident in some Amish communities is not to be followed.

-Recommended Resources: The Amish: Why They Enchant Us by Donald Kraybill and Logos Bible Software.
+Recommended Resource: The Amish: Why They Enchant Us by Donald Kraybill

 Who are the Mennonites and what are their beliefs?